-Fanny adopted the name Áine and she married a quiet revolutionary named Éamonn Ceannt.
+Fanny adopted the name Áine just before she married a quiet revolutionary named Éamonn Ceannt.
 He was a prominent member of the Irish Republican Brotherhood and would later become one of the leaders of the Easter Rising and its director of communications.
 He was the commander of the garrison at Marrowbone Lane and when Lily O’Brennan reported for duty as the Rising began, she had a school bag full of medical supplies, water, and a desire to help and fight.
-She was assigned to the Marrowbone Lane Garrison where she was under the command of her brother-in-law.
-She stayed active for the entirety of the insurrection and when it ended, she was one of more than seventy-five women who were arrested and sent to Kilmainham Gaol.
+She worked for her brother-in-law’s garrison and stayed on active duty for the entirety of the insurrection.
+When it ended, she was one of more than seventy-five women who were arrested and sent to Kilmainham Gaol.

 Lily was adamantly against the terms of the Treaty and when it was ratified she stayed true to her Republican ideals.
 She carried secret messages, helped hide and care for Anti-Treaty volunteers, and wrote Republican articles for the newspapers.
 Lily also helped to open a hospital in Dublin, volunteered for the Irish White Cross, and continued her own fundraising as well.
 She filled every moment of every day with underground activities that furthered the Irish cause until she was arrested again in 1922 and imprisoned for nearly a year.
 She devoted much of that time to becoming fluent in Irish and she helped organize a jailhouse Easter Rising commemoration ceremony.
 She gave a speech that remembered the rebellion and honored her brother-in-law and the other leaders of the Rising.

 Lily began writing full time when she was released from prison in 1923.
 She wrote short stories in Irish and English, newspaper articles, and a few plays.
 She penned a book based on the Land League as well and helped to start the Catholic Writer’s Guild.
-Slowly she began to withdraw from her previous revolutionary circles.
-Lily wrote for the rest of her life.
+She wrote for the rest of her life.

-Tragedy struck the O’Brennan clan again in May 1948.
-Kathleen and Lily O’Brennan died within weeks of one another.
-Kathleen passed away on May 12th and Lily died on the 31st. Áine must have been devastated by both of their losses but she lived another six years before she joined them.
-The revolutionary sisters are all buried together in Deansgrange Cemetery in Dublin, as close in their deaths as they were in life.
+Tragedy struck the O’Brennan sisters again in May of 1948.
+Both Kathleen and Lily O’Brennan died in the same month.
+Kathleen passed away on May 12th and Lily died weeks later on this day in 1948. Áine must have been devastated by both of their losses but she lived another six years before she joined them.
+The three revolutionary sisters are all buried together in Deansgrange Cemetery in Dublin, as close in their deaths as they were in life.